GabeStah/dgraph-twitter-clone/tutorial/content/part-2-api/index.md

 title: 'Building a Twitter Clone with Dgraph and React - Part 2: The API'
 date: 2019-03-24T10:42:34-07:00
 draft: false
-weight: 2
-url: 'building-twitter-clone-with-dgraph-react-part-2-api'
+# url: 'building-twitter-clone-with-dgraph-react-part-2-api'
 ---

 <script type="text/javascript">window.DGRAPH_ENDPOINT = "http://127.0.0.1:8080/query?latency=true";</script>
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/highlight.js/9.15.6/languages/typescript.min.js"></script>

-In [part 1]({{% relref "../part-1" %}}) of this series we explored the overall architecture of the [`dgraph-twitter-clone`](https://github.com/GabeStah/dgraph-twitter-clone) application and the how the [`dgraph-query-manager`](https://github.com/GabeStah/dgraph-twitter-clone/tree/master/packages/dgraph-query-manager) package provides the majority of the business logic that both the API and client apps use to create a basic Twitter clone powered by a Dgraph data layer.
+In [Part 1]({{% ref "/" %}}) of this series we explored the overall architecture of the [`dgraph-twitter-clone`](https://github.com/GabeStah/dgraph-twitter-clone) application and the how the [`dgraph-query-manager`](https://github.com/GabeStah/dgraph-twitter-clone/tree/master/packages/dgraph-query-manager) package provides the majority of the business logic that both the API and client apps use to create a basic Twitter clone powered by a Dgraph data layer.

 In this second installment we'll dig into the simple `dgraph-twitter-clone` API, which allows for either REST API endpoint requests or JSON-like payload requests, depending on the needs of the requester.
 The API relies heavily on routing and other functionality provided by the [ExpressJS](https://expressjs.com/) framework, so check out their [official documentation](https://expressjs.com/en/4x/api.html) for more info on Express.
 With that, let's get into it!